 At initial construction, the constituents of the MSCI China A Inclusion Indexes were derived from the MSCI China A Large Cap Provisional Index by excluding securities that have been suspended for 50 consecutive days or more.
-The MSCI China A Large Cap Provisional Index reflects the China A shares to be included in Emerging Markets in June 2018.
+The MSCI China A Large Cap Provisional Index reflected the China A shares which were included in Emerging Markets in June 2018.